yonimn2000/system-specs-scraper/README.md

 After opening the program, a file named `WMI_Namespaces.xml` will be generated in the executable folder.
 Edit the file with your desired WMI namespaces, classes, and properties.
 The value of the  `displayName` attribute of the properties is the header of the column in the output CSV file.

+A tool by Microsoft can be used to find the available WMI namespaces, classes, and properties.
+The tool also allows checking what a specific WMI property would return.
+The tool can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=8572).

 ### Example of `WMI_Namespaces.xml`

 ```xml